NuxPower/sia-project/klema/README.md

 - **Bootstrap 5.2+ with Tailwind CSS 4.0**: UI framework for responsive design and styling
 - **Axios 1.12+**: HTTP client for API communication
 - **SASS/SCSS**: Preprocessor for advanced styling capabilities
+- **Three.js 0.181+**: 3D graphics library used for interactive weather visualizations and effects
+- **Vanta.js 0.5+**: Animated background effects library that integrates with Three.js to create dynamic weather-themed visualizations (clouds, fog, waves) in the dashboard

 #### ii.
 Backend and Application Logic